CJanecka/Projects_and_CTFs/MegaCorpOne Penetration Test/README.md

   + Found and successfully exploited vulnerabilities in the organization's web application, Linux, and Windows hosts.

-  + Summarized the results and suggested ways to address the identified issues in a comprehensive penetration testing report.
+  + Summarized the results and suggested ways to address the identified issues in a detailed penetration testing report.

 ## Executive Summary